MiSA4713El/E8XqzCmY/4sJ/hnZ/bitbucket_PcgY_1744215115.md

 under version 3 of the GNU Affero General Public License into a single combined work, and to convey the resulting work.
-The terms of this but the special requirements of the GNU Affero General Public License, section 13, concerning interaction through a network will apply to the combination as such.
+The terms of this but the special requirements of the GNU Affero General Public License, combination as such.
   14. Revised Versions of this License.